Once upon a time, a brand was an identity. Product brands could focus on one promise—and work solely to deliver on it.

 The third age of branding was marked by the removal of barriers, making consumers a part of the branding process.
 Gone are the days when a prominent billboard and a prime time television spot were enough to win over the purchasing public.

 Brands today need to meet the consumer on their level.
 Native advertising is a recent example of these tactics, wherein brands publish content reflecting the tone and format of a host publication that aligns with their target audience.
-The success of native advertising is always dependent on transparency and authenticity.
+But with recent scandals involving “fake news,” Facebook data breaches and the like, the success of native advertising will always be dependent on transparency and authenticity.

 Brands in the fourth age are breaking down.
 They are characterized not by single elements like logos, taglines, or packaging—but by ongoing and omnipresent brand experiences.